syncfusion-content/jsp-docs/jsp/PivotGrid/save-load.md

 documentation: ug
 ---

-# Save and Load Report
+# Save and load report

-Allows you to save the current report of PivotGrid and render the control with the saved report later.
+Allows you to save the current report of the pivot grid and render the control with saved report later.

-## Save Report to Local Storage
+## Save report to local storage

-To save the current report of PivotGrid to local storage, we need to call the `saveReport` method in PivotGrid.
+To save the current report of the pivot grid to the local storage, call the `saveReport` method in the pivot grid.

 {% highlight html %}